top of page

 If you are getting married in Manitoba, you must:

-STEP 1: Buy a marriage licence (I can refer you to a registered licence issuer near you)
+STEP 1: Buy the marriage licence (I can refer you to a registered licence issuer near you or click here for a detailed list in Winnipeg or here for a detailed list of rural issuers).

-• Buy a marriage licence at least 24 hours before the marriage (Note: It is only valid for marriages being performed in Manitoba and is only valid for three months).
+• Buy a marriage licence at least 24 hours before the marriage (Note: It is only valid for marriages being performed in Manitoba and is only valid for 3 months).

-• Both parties must be present to buy the marriage licence from a registered issuer in your area.
+• Both parties must be present to purchase the marriage licence from a registered issuer.

 • Single - (never married) and over 18 years of age